The association general meeting approved this strategy on June 16th 2020, and revised it on May 6th 2021.

 The MyData brand is a core asset of MyData Global.
 It is about communicating MyData’s vision for a fair, sustainable, and prosperous digital society.
-Our audience’s perceptions about the MyData brand are formed by communicating our impact that leads to progress towards our vision.
-The MyData brand should feel valuable to members, its use is protected with a trademark and other IPR mechanisms.
+Our audience’s perceptions about the MyData brand are formed by communicating our impact to progress towards our vision.
+The MyData brand should feel valuable to members, and its use is protected with a trademark and other IPR mechanisms.

 Fundraising within the organisation is coordinated by MyData Global staff.
-The efforts, expertise, and contacts of Hubs and community are integrated into the process.
+The efforts, expertise, and contacts of Hubs and the community are integrated into the process.
 Our fundraising principles are independence (no compromise on decision-making, alignment with strategy), neutrality (freedom also to criticise our funders, non-exclusivity) and transparency (funding sources are public and spending open by default).

 Partnerships.
 We build functional interdependent relationships with dozens of friend organisations.
-As examples, we influence standards, but don’t lead standards making.
-Our friend organisations might interface with the general public, we don’t.
+As examples, we influence standards but don’t lead standards making.
+Our friend organisations might interface with the general public; we don’t.

 Thematic groups.
 As opposed to geographically bound local hubs, thematic groups unite actors working on similar topics globally.
 They are the engines for the development and dissemination of MyData thought leadership in their specific domains while also contributing to other impact areas such as outreach through the production of MyData Publications.

-MyData Global, hubs and thematic groups organize activities towards common goals: We use the term ‘MyData Organisation’ to refer to the MyData Global association and Hubs and Thematic Groups, which all have a formal connection to the association.
+MyData Global, hubs and thematic groups organise activities towards common goals: We use the term ‘MyData Organisation’ to refer to the MyData Global association and Hubs and Thematic Groups, which all have a formal connection to the association.

 Thematic groups are separated from hubs: Thematic groups are output-oriented, and their work is part of the thought leadership impact area.

-Separating MyData Events to another legal entity: Prepare founding of “MyData Events and Services Ltd” as a 100%-owned company of MyData Global ry, for revenue-generating services (now Events, later e.g. Academy).
+Separating MyData Events to another legal entity: Prepare founding of “MyData Events and Services Ltd” as a 100%-owned company of MyData Global ry, for revenue-generating services (now Events, later, e.g. Academy).

 What we don’t do

-Things we are not planning to do extensively in the short term, but which we are not ruling out in the long term
+Things we are not planning to do extensively in the short term but which we are not ruling out in the long term